 (For more detailed description of Chairperson Responsibilities see Activity Guidelines)

-ACTIVITY - FASHION SHOW COORDINATOR RESPONSIBILITIES
+ACTIVITY - ENTERTAINMENT CHAIR RESPONSIBILITIES

-Meet with the Chair from the previous year and gather all information and materials available.
+Meet with the Chair from each committee from the previous year and gather all information and materials available.

 Form a planning committee to arrive at a theme; schedule, participant guidelines, length of show, etc.

-Decide on a date, location and number of practices.
+Decide on a date, location and number of practices for fashion show, and Talent show.

-Lead fashion show practice sessions in an orderly manner.
+Lead Fashion show, and Talent show practice sessions in an orderly manner.

-Be responsible for selling fashion show (or appoint someone on your committee) and encourage participants to register for WEANA and sell a certain number of tickets for the show.
+Be responsible for selling fashion show and talent show tickets (or appoint someone on your committee) and encourage participants to register for WEANA and sell a certain number of tickets for the show.

-Stage one pre-Fashion Show at a WEANA fund raiser to be determined.
+Stage one pre-Fashion Show and Talent Show at a WEANA fund raiser to be determined.

 Attend monthly activity meetings and give a written report of show progress.